arvidn/libtorrent/docs/manual.rst

 	3. The torrent hasn't received valid metadata and was started without metadata (see libtorrent's `metadata from peers`_ extension)

-Note that by the time this function returns, the resume data may already be invalid if the torrent is still downloading!
+Note that by the time you receive the fast resume data, it may already be invalid if the torrent is still downloading!
 The recommended practice is to first pause the torrent, then generate the fast resume data, and then close it down.
-Since the disk IO is done in a separate thread, in order to synchronize, you shoule to wait for the ``torrent_paused_alert`` before you write the resume data.
+Make sure to not `remove_torrent()`_ before you receive the `save_resume_data_alert`_ though.
+Only pause the torrent before you save the resume data if you will remove the torrent afterwards.
+There's no need to pause when saving intermittent resume data.

 In full allocation mode the reume data is never invalidated by subsequent writes to the files, since pieces won't move around.
 This means that you don't need to pause before writing resume data in full or sparse mode.
-If you don't, however, any data written to disk after you saved resume data and before the session closed is lost.
+If you don't, however, any data written to disk after you saved resume data and before the session_ closed is lost.

 It also means that if the resume data is out dated, libtorrent will not re-check the files, but assume that it is fairly recent.
 The assumption is that it's better to loose a little bit than to re-check